 Located to the Southern shore of Windermere within easy access to water activities including boat and canoe hire, sailing, lake cruises, restaurants, shopping, and a variety of walking and cycling routes.
 Windermere lake cruises and Lakeside steam railway provide a rail and cruise link link to the towns of Bowness and Ambleside to the North.

 The ancient village of Cartmel with its famous Priory, award winning restaurants including L’Enclume, Cartmel sticky toffee pudding and the Cartmel Racecourse is also just four miles from our front door.

 A whole range of excellent attractions can be found on the doorstep of Newby Bridge Caravan Park, a selectoin of which are listed below.
 If you would like more information on any of the attractions, please don't hesitate to contact us.

-Ullswater 'Steamers' is an award winning environmental accredited Lake District attraction celebrating over 150 years of operating lake cruises on England’s most beautiful lake, Ullswater.
+Ullswater 'Steamers' is an award-winning, environmentally accredited Lake District attraction, celebrating over 150 years of operating lake cruises on England’s most beautiful lake, Ullswater.
 Ullswater ‘Steamers’ create the perfect opportunity to combine a lake cruise with some of the most famous and spectacular walks in the Lake District.

 Tel: 017684 82229Visit Website